darnellw/statistics/README.md

 ```
 ./basic_stats.sh data_1.txt
 ```
 The example data file `data_3.csv` contains data separated by commas.
-Using the `comma` specifier:
+Using the `comma` specifier enables the script to work with the .csv file:
 ```
 ./basic_stats.sh data_3.txt comma
 ```